fonseca-erika/AWS/Readme.md

 ### 2.1 Configuring the NAT Instance

-Navigate to Amazon EC2 Dashboard, and click Launch instance, on the field defined for search type the string amzn-ami-vpc-nat (this will  provide a list for Amazon Linux AMIs available).
+Navigate to Amazon EC2 Dashboard, and click Launch instance, on the field defined for search type the string ami-00a9d4a05375b2763 (this will  provide a list for Amazon Linux AMIs available).
 Select the Community AMIs category, and choose one of the options presented and click on Select.

 On the Choose an Instance Type page, select the Free tier eligible, then choose Next: Configure Instance Details.